smalltowndev/vajrawp/readme.md

 ### Step 1

-Run the following bash command.
+Make sure you have php, composer and nodejs installed.
+And then run the following bash command -

 ```sh
 npm install && npm run dev:php
 ```